samuelfneumann/GoLearn/README.md

 - [ ] Tasks and learners should both follow the Null Object pattern

 - [ ] Cartpole needs `Render()` method

+Experience Replay:
+	We will always have online version of algorithms that are different from the ER counterparts.
+This is because if an algorithm is online, then we can add in code optimizations (e.g. we don't need a replay table, sampler, adder and we can store transitions directly intsead of duplicating them and storing them in a table).